Sending your audio

 Vinyl pre-masters

-Lately there’s been a welcome trend towards releases on vinyl records alongside the CD version, or on vinyl alone – vinyl benefits from a 24-bit master without the loudness ‘tricks’ typical on a CD, giving the eventual cutting engineer freedom when making the transfer.
+There’s been a welcome trend towards releases on vinyl records alongside the CD version, or on vinyl alone – vinyl benefits from a 24-bit master without the loudness ‘tricks’ typical on a CD, giving the eventual cutting engineer freedom when making the transfer.
 We can recommend record pressing plants who include the cut as part of a manufacturing package, and also specialist cutting engineers: please contact us for further details.

 Mix evaluation